Brighton The Critical DifferenceArt ClassRACF Logo

 Integrated Music/ELA Curriculum

-Exploring the question "Where does inspiration come from?", BHS English teacher Mary Ann Satter teaching artist Edward Klorman (co-artistic director of the Canandaigua Lake Chamber Music Festival BHS Class of 2000) developed and presented a an integrated curriculum.
+Exploring the question "Where does inspiration come from?", BHS English teacher Mary Ann Satter teaching artist Edward Klorman (co-artistic director of the Canandaigua Lake Chamber Music Festival BHS Class of 2000) developed and presented an integrated curriculum.
 In a culminating phase, the string ensemble counter)induction joined the students in a school-wide assembly.
 This project, co-funded by BEF and the Brighton Central School District, received a matching grant from the New York State Council on the Arts.
 Story...

 Magnetic Stirrer/Hotplates

 Purchase of seven magnetic stirrer/hotplates for the BHS Biology labs.
 This equipment will enhance the repeatability of experiments and improve the reliability of data gathered.
 Funded by the David DeHaven Memorial Fellowship.
+Click here for a reflection on the "Biology 2010" initiative, which was supported in part by this grant.

 Dance Dance Revolution Stations